kamilabielska/language-chat-app/README.md

 Then cd to the app folder and run
 `npm run start-backend`
 to start the Flask backend.
-After that, tun
+After that, run
 `npm start`
-to run React frontend.
+to start React frontend.